Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Methods

 \subsection{Dataset split and preprocessing}

 After applying the exclusion criteria and defining the labels, the recordings were divided into train, validation and test sets.
 The test set was comprised of all recordings from the first four months (January-April) of 2018.
 This period was selected because it marked the earliest availability of hospital diagnosis data, ensuring the reference labels for HF were as comprehensive and reliable as possible.
-Additionally, it allowed for at least a 5-year follow-up, as clinical data extended through April 2024.
+Additionally, it allowed for at least a 5-year follow-up, as clinical data Supplementary through April 2024.
 To avoid information leakage, a stratification step was applied, in which all patient recordings of those who had a recording performed within this time frame (January-April 2018) were also included in the test set.
 Subsequently, 5\% of the remaining recordings were randomly selected to form the validation set and the same patient stratification step was applied.
 The remaining recordings were allocated to the train set.
 This process resulted in $48,013$, $5,101$, and $4,461$ recordings from $35,884$, $2,626$, and $2,105$ patients for the train, validation and test sets, respectively.
-The first lead out of three from each recording was used for all the experiments.
-To standardize the dataset, the length of the Holter recordings was adjusted to 24 hours, either by trimming excess data or by zero-padding shorter recordings.
+The first lead of the three available channels was selected as a fixed input for all experiments to ensure anatomical consistency and prevent dynamic selection bias.
+Across all Leumit Holter recordings, this specific lead corresponds to a modified Lead II vector (from the right sternal border to the left anterior axillary line).
+This lead was utilized because it provides a clinically robust signal for ambulatory monitoring and directly matches the primary vector used by modern single-lead ECG wearables, thereby demonstrating the model's reliability in a real-world setting.
+To standardize the dataset, the length of the Holter recordings was adjusted to 24 hours; specifically, any excess data was trimmed from the end of the recording, and shorter recordings were zero-padded at the end.